-The first Redbud Classic was held in the spring of 1983.
-It consisted of the 10 km and 2 mile road race and walk and drew approximately 1,100 participants.
-Over time, the Redbud has been enhanced with additional events on its roster including the 10, 30 and 50-mile bicycle tours, the 5K wheelchair event and the ever-growing baby- stroller derby.
-The inaugural REDBUD BASH, post-race celebration, was held in 2015.
-In the past thirty-four years, the Redbud Classic has attracted more than 100,000 registrants.
+The Redbud Foundation, Inc. held the first “Redbud Classic” in the spring of 1983.
+It consisted of the 10k and 2-mile running and walking events and drew approximately 1,100 participants.
+Over time, the Redbud has enhanced its roster with additional events, including cycling tours, the 5k wheelchair event, and the 2-mile baby stroller derby.
+The inaugural Redbud BASH, the official post-race celebration, was held in 2015.
+The Redbud is also proud to see a growing number of children participate in the 1-mile Children’s Fun Run.
+We enjoyed our first “Woof Walk”, a 1-mile dog walk in 2022, and we have expanded our cycling events.
+Since 1983, the Redbud Classic has attracted more than 300,000 registrants.